jenkinsci/docker-workflow-plugin/README.md

 ---
 The plugin has a Docker-based demo.
 See the [demo README](demo/README.md) page for setup and launch guidelines.

+Releasing
+---

+Prior to release, run:

+    mvn -DskipTests clean install
+    make -C demo clean run-snapshot

+and verify that the demo works.

 License
 ---
 [MIT License](http://opensource.org/licenses/MIT)